tmandry/AXSwift/README.md

 - Complete coverage of the underlying C API
 - Better documentation than Apple's, which is pretty poor

-This framework is intended as a basic wrapper and doesn't keep any state or do any "magic".
+This framework is intended as a basic wrapper, and doesn't keep any state or do any "magic".
 That's up to you!

+## Related Projects

+[Swindler](https://github.com/tmandry/Swindler), a framework for building macOS window managers in Swift, is built on top of AXSwift.